-Second passport by real estate
+Second passport via real estate purchase

 Acquiring a second passport may be quite convenient for those seeking to enjoy freedom of movement and other benefits of double citizenship.
 In certain jurisdictions it is possible to apply for a second passport on the grounds of a real estate purchase.
 However, you need to be extremely careful and it is highly recommended to discuss such matter with professional immigration agents prior to proceeding, as not all the countries in the world legally accept double citizenship.
 Also, agents can help you find a better investment object, thus, providing higher investment return rate.
 There are numerous advantages of holding a second citizenship in comparison to a residence permit.